Linear motion

+Background

 Displacement

 The motion in which all the particles of a body move through the same distance in the same time is called translatory motion.
 There are two types of translatory motions: rectilinear motion; curvilinear motion.
 Since linear motion is a motion in a single dimension, the distance traveled by an object in particular direction is the same as displacement.
 The SI unit of displacement is the metre.
 If $x_1$ is the initial position of an object and $x_2$ is the final position, then mathematically the displacement is given by:

 The equivalent of displacement in rotational motion is the angular displacement $\theta$ measured in radians.

 The displacement of an object cannot be greater than the distance because it is also a distance but the shortest one.
 Consider a person travelling to work daily.
 Overall displacement when he returns home is zero, since the person ends up back where he started, but the distance travelled is clearly not zero.

 Velocity

 Velocity refers to a displacement in one direction with respect to an interval of time.
 It is defined as the rate of change of displacement over change in time.
-Velocity is a vectorial quantity, representing a direction and a magnitude of movement.
+Velocity is a vector quantity, representing a direction and a magnitude of movement.
 The magnitude of a velocity is called speed.
 The SI unit of speed is $\text{m}\cdot \text{s}^{-1},$ that is metre per second.

 Average velocity

-The average velocity of a moving body is its total displacement divided by the total time needed to reach a body from the initial point to the final point.
+The average velocity of a moving body is its total displacement divided by the total time needed to travel from the initial point to the final point.
 It is an estimated velocity for a distance to travel.
 Mathematically, it is given by: